KratosMultiphysics/Examples/contact_structural_mechanics/validation/hertz/README.md

   <img src="data/displacement.png" alt="Solution" style="width: 600px;"/>
 </p>

 As well as the comparation with the reference solution.
-For the displacement we got a very good agreement with the analytical solution in both cases, in the case of the contact preassure we got a better approach with in the coarser case.
-A very  antiintuitive conlcusion we can extract from this result, for contact problems a finer mesh doesn't mean necessarily a better result:
+For the displacement we got a very good agreement with the analytical solution in both cases, in the case of the contact preassure we got a better approach  in the finer case.

 <p align="center">
   <img src="data/hertz1.png" alt="Vertical  displacement comparison." style="width: 600px;"/>